Skip to main content Accessibility information

 Pollinators

-Marjon has partnered with Pollenize CIC, a social enterprise which seeks to reverse pollinator decline.
+We've partnered with Pollenize CIC, a social enterprise which seeks to reverse the pollinator decline.
 As well as keeping beehives across Plymouth, Pollenize uses technology to analyse honey and pollen to understand local habitats better and inform climate-resilient planting.
-Marjon is lucky to have it's very own hive of native honey bees on our campus allotment.
-Our students and staff have enjoyed various activities with Pollenize, from bee-hive inspections to biodiversity surveys (AKA the Bioblitz!).
+We're lucky to have our very own hive of native honey bees on the campus allotment.
+Students and staff have enjoyed various activities with Pollenize, from beehive inspections to biodiversity surveys (a.k.a. the Bioblitz).

 Bee keeper checking in on the bees on campus